damu1000/hedgehog-Tutorials/tutorial8/README.md

 ## Tutorial 8: Distributed GEMM on GPUs

-Under development: This is a basic working version.

-combination of Tutorials 4 and 7.
+This is a basic working version.
+A combination of Tutorials 4 and 7.

+Getting 15% of peak on 4 Titan V GPUs using 4 MPI ranks for 16k x 16k matrix.
+To Do to get performance:
+- Try different matrix size, block size, and thread countss.
+- Product task calls streamsync.
+Try to avoid.
+- Merge Copy out task into product task.
+- Move addition task to GPU?
+It will save a lot of PCI bandwidth.
+Assign one cuda stream for every output block.

 Steps to convert a single node GEMM HH graph to multinode MPI graph.
 - Add "comm" directory with comm.h and comm_tasks.h.
 Ensure order is correct either row major or column major.